My early work focused primarily on the first line of

 hiring or career advancement.
 One

-project (joint with Elira Kuka)
+project joint with Elira Kuka

-uses an RCT to evaluate the impact of a streamlined mentoring program (the Adopt a Paper program) on the academic
+(George Washington University) uses an RCT to evaluate the impact of a

-success of junior faculty in economics.
-Another project
+Paper program) on the academic success of junior faculty in economics.
+Another project,

-– in-person, video call, audio-only call and instant messaging – on
+call, audio-only call and instant messaging – on the dynamics of work

-drivers of hiring biases against Black and Hispanic workers.
+against Black and Hispanic workers.